nicolasliuu/designer-app/docs/code_review_report.md

 ### Eric

 - Enhanced the schema.prisma file with detailed comments to improve clarity and facilitate smoother understanding of relationships between classes.
 Ensured that naming conventions and style remained consistent between models.

+### Nicolas

+- I refactored the authentication handling logic to streamline user validation and session management.
+The updated code follows a modular approach, separating authentication concerns into reusable utilities and middleware functions.
+This ensures consistency across all routes and APIs that require user authentication.
+By centralizing these concerns, I reduced duplication and made the authentication flow more maintainable.
+Enhanced documentation including usage examples and expected request/response formats and potential error codes.